 The top 10 leading causes of death in the US in 2018, the latest year for which data is available were:

 Flu and pneumonia (59,120) (34,000 for flu alone 2018-2019 season)

 (the CDC succumbs to industry pressure by not listing medical errors, which rank among the top three causes, if not the top cause.)

 As of this writing there were 212,789 deaths attributed to Covid-19 in the US this year, placing COVID-19 firmly in the third position.

 The flu killed 34,000 people last year.
 That figure is inflated because not everyone who dies of flu has indeed been tested for influenza.
 Covid-19 has killed over 212,000 people so far this year.
-That figure underrepresents deaths.
-It fails to account for people with medical conditions who die because hospitals are overwhelmed with COVID-19.
+(That figure fails to account for people with medical conditions who die because hospitals are overwhelmed with COVID-19.)
 And the year isn’t up.
 So, Covid-19 is considerably worse than flu.